 Who should buy the Altra Mont Blanc

-The Altra Mont Blanc have made a fierce-looking shoe for your races, with great tractions and a bouncy midsole to keep runners going for the long long miles, we’re talking 50km plus.
+The Altra Mont Blanc has made a fierce-looking shoe for your races, with great tractions and a bouncy midsole to keep runners going for the long long miles, we’re talking 50km plus.
 Just make sure you have a strong base to counter some stability issues.

 Who should NOT buy them

-You may want to look for alternatives if you:
+I think that you may want to look for alternatives if you:

-- Want a more minimal zero drop shoe the Altra Lone Peak 6 is a really safe bet
+- Want a more minimal zero-drop shoe.
+The Altra Lone Peak 6 is a really safe bet

 The Altra Mont Blanc is insecure